-Call: Maximum 1-in-4 The amount of call will depend on the number of learners and site-specific preferences.
+Call: Maximum 1-in-4

+The amount of call will depend on the number of learners and site-specific preferences.

-Vacation/Educational Leave: Vacation will not be granted during the Surgery rotation, given the modular structure of the rotation.
-Educational leave will be granted on a case-by-case basis, at the discretion of the Rotation Coordinator at your site.
-Flex days are available for students use through the college of medicine policy governing the fair use of flex leave.
+Leave: Not be granted during the Surgery rotation, given the modular structure of the rotation.
+Educational leave will be considered on a case-by-case basis, at the discretion of the Rotation Coordinator at your site.